 What is the purpose of pouring out the liquid from the top of the batter and then adding more water?
 Answer: This is a method to rinse the rice flour to remove any impurities or funky odor.
 It helps to keep the cakes nice and white.
 (If you noticed, the water that is poured out is a cloudy yellowish color.)

 I use a sports water bottle so that I can easily mix the batter as the rice flour has a tendency to settle.
-If you don’t use a water bottle, just make sure you give the batter a good stir before pouring into the dishes.
+If you don’t use a water bottle, just make sure to give the batter a good stir before pouring into the dishes.

 Steam the cakes until they turn opaque.
 Do not over-cook them or they will be rubbery.